cxcxcxcx/asmlib-opencv/README.md

+Note: Consider trying "stasm", which is better maintained and included lots of improvements..

 ![](https://raw.githubusercontent.com/cxcxcxcx/asmlib-opencv/wiki/me.jpg)

 An open source Active Shape Model library written by C++ using OpenCV 2.0 (or above), no other dependencies.
 Thanks to CMake, the library has been successfully compiled in following environments: